 Your landlord is entitled to ask for a deposit but you should make sure you know what the deposit is for.
-Make sure your landlord tells you when your deposit will be returned to you and in what circumstances he can keep it.
+Make sure your landlord tells you when your deposit will be returned to you and what costs can be deducted from your deposit.
 Any deposit paid after 1 April 2013 must be protected in an authorised tenancy deposit scheme.

 Paying for your accommodation

 You can be evicted if you don't pay your rent.
-However, your landlord should give you at least 28 days' notice.
+But, your landlord must give you at least 28 days' notice of th.
 Your landlord will usually have to get a court order before you have to leave your accommodation.

 Living in shared accommodation